 This data format is known as a Structured Carrier Message (SCM).
 Mode 2 and mode 3 symbols both require the data to be formatted in this fashion and dictate the specific format and content of the primary and secondary message segments.

-In both cases, the primary message contains a destination postal code (9 numeric digits for a mode 2 symbol, 6 alphanumeric character for a mode 3 symbol), a three-digit country code, the class of service, and error correction codewords (always EEC).
+In both cases, the primary message contains a destination postal code (9 numeric digits for a mode 2 symbol, 6 alphanumeric characters for a mode 3 symbol), a three-digit country code, the class of service, and error correction codewords (always EEC).

 The secondary message contains additional shipment information like shipper number, package weight, shipment ID, destination city, and so on as well as error correction codewords (always SEC).